Tag Cloud

-4 Steps to Turn RSS Feeds Into Audio Files
+5 Steps to Turn RSS Feeds Into MP3 Audio Files

-Over the past few years RSS feeds have been transforming the web.
-Automater on OSX 10.5 allows you to transform RSS feeds from text to your own audio files or podcasts that you can take with you on your iPod.
+While not as commonly used as a few years ago, RSS feeds can still be useful.
+For example, you can convert an RSS feed to an MP3 file to listen to new articles from your favorite websites.
+Automater on MacOS allows you to transform articles RSS feeds from text to your own audio files or podcasts that you can take with you on your iPhone.

 RSS FEEDS TO AUDIO FILES